Best Business Savings Accounts Compared in Australia for 2026

 Do business savings accounts have fees or minimum balances?

 Some do.
-Banks may charge monthly fees or require a minimum balance.
+Banks may charge monthly fees or require a minimum balance to unlock a business savings account high interest rate.
 Airwallex waives fees when you meet simple conditions such as a $5k monthly deposit or $10k balance, making it more accessible than many traditional options.

 Should I open a business savings account?

-If your business often has surplus cash, a high-interest savings account or saver product helps those funds work harder.
+If your business often has surplus cash, finding the best business savings account in Australia or a high interest business saving account can help those funds work harder.
 Options like Airwallex Yield let you earn returns without locking money away, supporting both growth and flexibility.

 Can I use a personal savings account for business funds?